Dr. John Sarno and TMS: Similarities and Differences with Our Work

 Many people who have heard about the mind-body connection are familiar with Dr. John Sarno and his work with Tension Myoneural Syndrome (TMS) and might be wondering why we prefer the term Psychophysiologic Disorder (PPD).
 You might also be wondering about our opinion of Dr. Sarno, whether our approach to treating mind-body symptoms differs, and generally why there have been so many terms to refer to the mind-body connection over the years.

-As Outreach Director for the PPDA, and a recovered PPD patient myself, I wanted to set the record straight.
+As Executive Director for the PPDA, and a recovered PPD patient myself, I wanted to set the record straight.

 Why does the PPDA use the term PPD instead of TMS?

 Tension Myositis Syndrome (TMS) was the first term that Dr. John E Sarno used in his 1986 book “Mind Over Back Pain.”
 TMS later became Tension Myoneural Syndrome, and then The Mindbody Syndrome in his later work.
 Dr. Sarno hypothesized that mild oxygen deprivation caused pain and other TMS symptoms, and that this was likely a distraction from unpleasant emotions that our mind would rather repress than express, but he never supported these concepts with scientifically valid evidence.